bleonheart/Lilia/documentation/docs/meta/vector.md

 **Purpose**

-Calculates the distance between this vector and another vector.
+Calculates the Euclidean distance between this vector and another vector.

 **Parameters**